ThreatConnect-Inc/threatconnect-developer-docs/docs/rest_api/v3/tags/update.rst

 Update Tags
 -----------

-The basic format for updating a Tag is:
+The following example illustrates the basic format for updating a Tag:

 .. code::